kalinchernev/eubfr-consolidation-utils/README.md

 # EUBFR Consolidation Utilities

 - Parses an input Excel file into a `.ndjson` one.
-- Reads `.ndjson` file and pours the data into Elasticsearch index
+- Reads `.ndjson` file and pours the data into an Elasticsearch index

 ## Get dependencies